nawagner/Congressional-Hackathon-2025/README.md

   | 4:30 PM    | Breakout Group Presentations (CVC Auditorium)|
   | 5:00 PM    | Reception (HCV 201) |

+## Breakout Topics

+Coding breakout groups will choose a topic of particular interest to them and explore ways they can use their talents to address the issue.
+The following problem statement illustrates an example of the kind of problem a group might choose to take on.

 ### Sample Problem Statement

-Coding breakout groups will choose a topic of particular interest to them and explore ways they can use their talents to address the issue.
-The following problem statement illustrates an example of the kind of problem a group might choose to take on:

 Both Congressional staff and the public would benefit from rapid access to Congressional hearing transcripts.
 The official transcripts are produced very meticulously before publication to ensure complete accuracy for the public record, but unfortunately this attention to detail requires a great deal of time.
 Now that we have access to Large Language Models (LLMs) and high-quality automated transcription, is it possible to automatically generate a transcript within minutes of the end of a hearing, rather than weeks or months?